jp-hecht/GANmapper-Project/_posts/2023-07-07-discussion.md

 >
 >
 Overall, the whole model was hardly changed, except for a few selected parameters, the input data and the output location.
 To achieve the best results, it would be better to change more parameters and test the new training data set again and again with new input parameters until the best results are achieved.

-> please don't say that we did not understood the model fully if you say so our whole work is obsolete

-Overall, the whole model was hardly changed, except for a few selected parameters, the input data and the output location.
-To achieve the best results, it would be better to understand the entire model completely in order to achieve the best results in the end.